Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

 ### Fixing spritebatch issues

-The problem is that we are using the `Spritebatch` to draw the dialog box, it changes some values in the `GraphicsDevice`.
-More precisely, we are not resetting the `SamplerState` (which manage texture repetition) and `DepthStencilState` (which manage Deapth, so superposition) to their default 3D rendering values.
+The problem is that we are using the `Spritebatch` to draw the dialog box, it silently changes some values in the `GraphicsDevice`.
+More precisely, we are not resetting the `SamplerState` (which manage texture repetition) and `DepthStencilState` (which manage depth, so superposition) to their default 3D rendering values.
 We will fix that by adding two lines of code after the call to the `Spritebatch`.

 ```csharp
   protected override void Draw(GameTime gameTime)